ACCLAB/DABEST-python/docs/source/repeatedmeasures.rst

 Tutorial: Repeated Measures
 ===========================

-DABEST v2023.02.14 expands the repertoire of plots for experiments with repeated-measures designs.
+DABEST version 2023.02.14 expands the repertoire of plots for experiments with repeated-measures designs.
 DABEST now allows the visualization of paired experiments with one control and multiple test groups, as well as repeated measurements of the same group.
 This is an improved version of paired data plotting in previous versions, which only supported computations involving one test group and one control group.

 The repeated-measures function supports the calculation of effect sizes for